-Based on extensive online discussions and private communications with HPAA members, some hard-earned advice -- which applies wherever you work...
+Based on extensive online discussions and private communications with alumni, some hard-earned advice -- which applies wherever you work...

 - Determine if you are in a dying or stagnant segment of the industry.
 Follow the online magazines and forums in your field.
 To determine where the company expects to grow, read transcripts of the quarterly stock analyst conference calls -- if you read closely, they are often remarkably revealing.
 HPI HPE DXC Micro Focus

 - Determine if you are in a vulnerable role.
 "We've tried to reduce and be more efficient in the non-customer facing functions."
 Link "...de-layering as we right-size the organization... a pretty high overhead structure...
 We ought to be able to run much leaner and meaner..."
 Link "We take out non-revenue generating costs."
 Link

 - Determine if you are in a vulnerable work location.
 "We now need to build a stronger culture of engagement and collaboration and the more employees we get into the office the better company we will be."
 Link [Members continue to report that, in many cases, their immediate manager at the time of layoff was someone they had never met in person.]

 - Evaluate your current skills by analyzing the degree requirements and course descriptions on a university website.
 Could you compete with a new graduate?
 "I wish I had faced the fact earlier that my knowledge was mostly HP-centric and that my technical skills were out of date."
 From "What I wish I had known before I left" http://www.hpalumni.org/WIHK